sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 - Double check that you have followed the
   [Stripe setup instructions](/cookbook-payments/set-up-and-use-stripe/).
-  Also pay attention that in test environment, you need to use the Stripe keys starting with `sk_test` and `pk_test`, and you will also need to use
-  [Stripe's test payout details](https://stripe.com/docs/connect/testing#payouts) and
+  Note that in test environment, you need to use the Stripe keys starting with `sk_test` and `pk_test`, and you will also need to use [Stripe's test payout details](https://stripe.com/docs/connect/testing#payouts) and
   [test payment methods](https://stripe.com/docs/testing#payment-intents-api)
   with those test keys.
 In production with real payment methods, you will need to use the keys starting with `sk_live` and `pk_live`.
-Also check that the keys you are using match the keys in the Stripe Console.
+Also check that the keys you are using match the keys in the Stripe Dashboard.
 You can "roll" i.e. refresh the keys if necessary and enter the new keys - they will still be connected to the same Stripe platform account.